 If the institution so requests, Kopinor will to the best of its ability assist in obtaining permission from authors and publishers to make reproductions, etc. beyond what is permitted under this agreement.
 The institution shall in such cases use Bolk to request direct clearance of book extracts and journal articles exceeding the limitations laid down in this agreement.
 However, this agreement does authorise the reproduction of illustrations, pictures and other small works that form part of the extract in question.

-The price of extended rights clearance is displayed when an order is submitted via Bolk.
-The institution shall be invoiced separately according to the orders it actually places.
+The price of extended rights clearance of the whole book extract or article requested is displayed when an order is submitted via Bolk.
+The institution shall be invoiced separately according to the orders actually placed.

 DUTY TO NOTIFY AND PROVIDE INFORMATION

 Kopinor undertakes to make information about this agreement available to the institution.

 The institution shall ensure that employees and others who make or use reproductions pursuant to this agreement are informed of its provisions.
 The institution shall send general information which it prepares about this agreement to Kopinor for information purposes on an ongoing basis.

 The institution shall appoint a person to be responsible for administering this agreement, and shall always keep Kopinor informed of the identity of this person.